 During 2014, the Foundation received a donation of various pieces of art.
 The art is not being held as an investment.
 Each item is cataloged for educational, research, scientific, or curatorial purposes, and activities verifying the existence and assessing the condition of the items are performed continuously.
 The art was recorded at appraised value at the date the gift was given.
 There will be no planned depreciation of the art as it will be reviewed periodically for impairment.
-As of June 30, 2014, the art had a value of approximately \$305,000.
+As of both June 30, 2015 and 2014, the art had a value of approximately \$305,000.